Thread Pool#

 ThreadPool#

-Persistent pool of worker threads that process tasks from a queue.
+Persistent pool of worker threads that process tasks from a shared queue.

 Creating a pool#